noir-lang/noir/docs/docs/tutorials/contract_tutorials/private_voting_contract.md

 In this contract, we will store three vars:

-1. admin, as an Aztec address held in public state
+1. `admin`, as an Aztec address held in public state
-2. tally, as a map with key as the persona and value as the number (in Field) held in public state
+2. `tally`, as a map with key as the persona and value as the number (in Field) held in public state
-3. vote_ended, as a boolean held in public state
+3. `vote_ended`, as a boolean held in public state
+4. `active_at_block` specifies which block people can start voting.
+This variable specifies the block at which people must use their nullifier secret key to vote.
+Because nullifier keys are rotatable, if this is not included the same account would be able to vote more than once.

 ## Constructor